qcif-training/2020-06-01-QCIF-R/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need to bring your own computer ready to use <a href = "https://my.uq.edu.au/information-and-services/information-technology/internet-and-wifi/connecting-wifi"> the UQ Eduroam wireless network</a>.
+  you will need to provide your own computer with reliable internet connection.
 In addition, you will need access to the software described below and an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors